cncf/tag-security/assessments/intake-process.md

 # Intake priorities

-1. TOC requests SIG-Security review a specific project or adjust priorities.
+1. TOC requests prioritization of a specific project.
     * TOC request will not interrupt an ongoing assessment.
     * TOC requests may jump the prioritized queue of projects waiting for an assessment.
 2. Projects that have received a CNCF Security Audit will be reviewed within a